 I encourage you to begin thinking about your final papers early in the semester and to consult with me along the way.
 I am willing to read drafts, look at outlines, talk about ideas, and so forth.
 Your lack of foresight, failure to anticipate a busy end of semester or otherwise prepare for things to go wrong at the last minute, are not my problem.

-The final exam will likely be a take-home (that may change, but historically final exams in this course have been take-homes).
+The final exam will be a take-home (or more accurately, stay-where-you-are).
 You will likely be given a hypothetical political problem and be asked to solve it using what you have learned during the semester.

 You may also be called on, whether or not you volunteer.
 And, of course, you will be expected to answer the question and defend your position.